-New Android Market now rolling out to phones, brings the ability to buy books and rent moviesAlex Wagner - Deputy Managing Editor, News Desk
+New Android Market now rolling out to phones, brings the ability to buy books and rent moviesAlex Wagner - Editorial Director of News and Content

 Good news, Android fans!
 Google just announced that a new version of the Android Market is now rolling out to phones in the wild.
 The refreshed Market features a fancy new design that we originally saw back in May, the ability to purchase books and rent movies, and a streamlined look and feel to make finding and buying apps quicker and easier.
 The new Market is available to handsets running Android 2.2 or higher and is now in a "phased roll-out."
 Google says that everyone should have the new Android Market in the coming weeks.
 If you're not one of the lucky folks that already have access to the new Market, you can peep a video of it in action below.